Wander and Listen

 On-site camping is offered.
 A private outdoor shower and composting toilet facilities are available for guest.
 Guest may also opt to stay off site, if traveling locally or choosing another option.
 Cacapon State Park is 15 minutes driving distance from Wind Dance and offers nightly cabin rentals.

-An overview of the 2023 schedule can be found here.
+An overview of the 2026 retreat will be posted soon.

 How Would You Live Then?